Première Ovation

 Rallye Vieux-Québec littéraire

 As the cradle of French-language culture in North America, Old Québec bears the traces of a long literary tradition.
 Launched in the summer of 2021, this discovery trail puts the city’s rich history literally on the map.
 People who follow the trail are invited to (re)discover 25 points of interest and their treasures.
-This year, visitors are also invited to find the clues hidden in the texts to enter the contest and win a prize package.
+This year, visitors were also invited to find the clues hidden in the texts to enter the contest and win a prize package.

 Une ville, un livre